Best things to do in Bundaberg

 Bert Hinkler was a local Bundaberg man and one of the early pioneers of aviation, undertaking the first solo flight from England to Australia.
 You can learn about his record-making flights at the Hinkler Hall of Aviation, located inside the Botanic Gardens.

-The museum celebrates the life and achievements of Bert Hinkler, displaying artifacts from the early aviation era, including glide simulators, flight simulators, the replica Arvo Bay aircraft, interactive computer screens, and short documentaries.
+The museum celebrates Bert Hinkler’s life and achievements, displaying artifacts from the early aviation era, including glide simulators, flight simulators, a replica Arvo Bay aircraft, interactive computer screens, and short documentaries.

-Just outside the museum, you can visit Hinkler’s home.
-The home was relocated from Southampton in 1983 and restored to the museum it is today.
+Just outside the museum, you can visit Hinkler House.
+He named the home Mon Repos after the first beach he flew over.
+The home was relocated from Southampton, England, in 1983 and restored to the museum, where you can take a tour.

 Location: Bundaberg Botanic Gardens – Mount Perry Road